ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 **cellBasisVector3**<br>
 >Default value: 0 0 0

+The box parameters for restart are saved in the separate file with extension .xsc

 #### GROMACS ####
 The box specification is integrated into structure file.
 The [editconf](http://manual.gromacs.org/archive/5.0/programs/gmx-editconf.html) utility is used to set the box parameters: